-A selection panel (panel) of three te reo Māori teaching experts will select the Te Tohu Reo Māori awardee.
+A selection panel of three te reo Māori teaching experts will select the Te Tohu Reo Māori awardee.
 The panel will not include those working at Ako Aotearoa.
-The panel will review the nominations and create a shortlist.
-The panel will review the nominations and decide on the awardee.

 The nomination of the Te Tohu Reo Māori awardee will be passed to the Te Whatu Kairangi panel to decide if it is worthy of the Prime Minister's Educator of the Year Award.
-One person from the Te Tohu Reo Māori panel will be on the Te Whatu Kairangi panel.
+To help make the decision for this award, the Nominee will be asked to provide a maximum of three formal references (e.g., from learners, peers, employers of former learners, community members) and a representative sample of learner/course feedback and evaluations from the time period covered by the application.
+Two people from the Te Tohu Reo Māori panel will be on the Te Whatu Kairangi panel.